mwgabby-li/Mab/ReadMe.md

 ##### Closing Quote

-Because it's easy to forgot that you don't have to balance the closing quote, if it's added it will be ignored if the string began with a single quote.
+Because it's easy to forgot that you don't have to balance the closing quote, special character delimited strings will ignore trailing single quotes:

-This doesn't apply to string delimited by single quotes already, as the ending characters will always be all consumed, and even included as noted in the [section covering this](#ending-character-quirk).

-This is an example of a string that doesn't need a closing quote, but was given one anyway:
 ```
 '1@This is a string that is terminated by an @s.@'
 ```

+This doesn't apply to string delimited by single quotes already, as the ending characters will always be all consumed, and even included as noted in the [section covering this](#ending-character-quirk).

 ##### Ending Character Quirk

 As noted, the string will end at the first delimiter that isn't followed by an escape sequence or the delimiter itself.
-This means that if you have multiple delimiters at the end of the string, they will all be included except for the *n* last ones, where *n* is the multipicity of the delimiter.
+This means that if you have multiple delimiters at the end of the string, they will all be included except for the *n* last ones, where *n* is the multiplicity of the delimiter.

 This means that you don't ever need to escape single quotes with the repeated single quote format, even if they're at the end: